Last Updated on September 11, 2024 by Maged kamel

 Dead load as a structural load.

 Table 17-12 on this slide contains the usual material densities, which we utilize to determine the dead load value.
-We also offer another item such as the cast and hammered aluminum It weighs between 159 and 171 pounds per square foot.
+We also offer cast and hammered aluminum, which weighs between 159 and 171 pounds per square foot.

 Different materials exist, such as lead, copper, and iron.
-A manufacturer’s comment is attached to our steel deck.
+Our steel deck has a manufacturer’s comment attached.

-The stone structural lightweight, Suspended system, for which the weight is given in lb/square foot.
+The stone is structurally lightweight and suspended; the weight is given in lb/square foot.

-We have other items like partition and drywall partitions, that contain studs and sheets.
+Other items like partitions and drywall partitions contain studs and sheets.

-There is a category for walls, whether made from brick or CMU block.
+There is a wall category, whether made from brick or CMU block.
 The 4-inch CMU blocks weigh 29 lb/square ft.
-The different finishes category is also given, Terrazzo 1 inch weight 13 lb/ft2
+The different finishes category is also given, such as Terrazzo 1 inch weight 13 lb/ft2.

 Live load as a structural load.